-In 2-4 weeks you should be able to see the root growing out of the bottom of the seed.
-Around 7-8 weeks, the leaf should start to grow out of the top of the seed.
+In two to four weeks you should be able to see the root growing out of the bottom of the seed.
+At about seven to eight weeks, the leaf should start to grow out of the top of the seed.

 Once the root is about 15cm long, plant it in a pot with a 25mm diameter.
 Place the pot in a spot with plenty of sun.

-It’s a gamble.
-Some say it will after 3-4 years, others say 15 years and some say never.
+There are no guarantees unofrtunately.
+Some say it will after three to four years, others say 15 years and some say never.
 Either way, we think it’s a good-looking plant to have around your home.

-For a more detailed look at how to grow an avocado tree from its seed, watch the YouTube video below.
+For a more detailed look at how to grow an avocado tree from its seed, check out our comprehensive guide.